What is Scalable Video (Simulcast)?

 What are the limitations of scalable video and the supported browsers/devices?

-- Currently Scalable Video is only available for Chrome or native iOS/Android publishers.
+- Currently Scalable Video is only available for Chrome, Safari, and native iOS/Android publishers.
 The feature is 100% transparent for the subscriber that will keep receiving a single regular VP8 video stream.

 - all 64-bit Android devices and